apache/tvm-rfcs/rfcs/0077-layout-transform-padding.md

 transformed tensor.
 In TIR, the write stage of a buffer is any block that writes to all values of the pre-transformation tensor.

+If a transformed buffer is an argument to the PrimFunc, then this transformation alters the interface of the PrimFunc.
+Whether this is allowed strongly depends on the context in which the PrimFunc is being used.

+* If a PrimFunc must remain compatible with the current calling context, `transform_layout` may not be applied to argument buffers.
+  For example, when creating an optimization candidate of a subgraph, the candidate must remain compatible with the calling scope.

+* If a PrimFunc is being modified as part of a transformation that also changes the context, `transform_layout` may be applied to argument buffers.
+For example, if an end-to-end model is represented within a single `IRModule`, a transformation may alter a subgraph's calling convention and the call into the subgraph at the same time.

+* If a PrimFunc is being modified independent independent of any context, `transform_layout` may be applied to argument buffers.
+For example, a PrimFunc that is being prepared for a subgraph, but is not yet part of a graph, may be altered.

 ### New Utility - Reorder Loops According to Buffer